 It Hurts Company Culture

 When different departments and teams are working with various software programs, they simply won’t be speaking the same digital language.
 Instead of being unified under one field service software program, they’re left siloed in their own programs.
 As a result, the company culture could suffer, which costs organization’s billions.
-According to Gallup, actively disengaged employees cost the U.S. $483 billion to $605 billion per year in lost productivity.
+According to Forbes, actively disengaged employees cost the U.S. $483 billion to $605 billion per year in lost productivity.

 Use All-in-One Field Service Software to Connect Your Teams